ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 Batch processing increased the efficiency of using computers in the 1960s.
 This approach has automated program loading.
 The human operators became unnecessary for this task.
 However, the computers still had the [**bottleneck**](https://en.wikipedia.org/wiki/Bottleneck_(production)).
 The computational power of processors was increasing significantly every year.
 The speed of peripherals has remained almost the same.
 It led to CPU idles all the time while waiting for input/output.

-I> Bottleneck is a component or resource of an information system that limits its overall performance or bandwidth.
+I> A bottleneck is a component or resource of an information system that limits its overall performance or bandwidth.

 Why does CPU idle and wait for peripheral devices?
 Here is an example.
 Suppose that the computer from the 1960s runs programs one by one.
 It reads data from a magnetic tape and prints the results on the printer.
 The OS loads each program and executes its instructions.
 Then it loads the next one, and so on.